gvwilson/sdxpy/en/src/editor/index.md

 -   Keeping track of the coordinate systems and their relation to each other is hard
 -   Diagrams, diagrams, diagrams…

+## Editing {: #editor-editing}

+-   Long overdue: create a `Buffer` class to store the text being edited
+    -   Check that it's being constructed with a list of strings (rather than a single string)
+    -   Use `__len__` and `__getitem__` so that it looks like a list (no existing code needs to change)

+[% inc file="editor_buffer.py" keep="buffer" %]

+-   Only significant change to `Editor` is to ask the buffer what its bottom line is:

+[% inc file="editor_buffer.py" keep="down" %]

+-   Add that method to `Buffer`

+[% inc file="editor_buffer.py" keep="bottom" %]

+-   Everything else just works, which is a sign of good design
+-   Now define the set of characters users are allowed to insert
+    -   For now, stick to visible characters plus space
+    -   Handle newlines, tabs, etc. in the exercises
+    -   Don't define this ourselves: Python's [string][py_string] module is already there
+    -   Could add all the characters to `Editor.actions` so that they can be remapped, but leave that for exercises

+[% inc file="editor_insert.py" keep="string" %]

+-   Interaction changes
+    -   If the character is a special action, do that
+    -   Otherwise, if it's insertable, insert it and move right
+    -   Otherwise, ignore it

+[% inc file="editor_insert.py" keep="interact" %]

+-   Go back to the `Buffer` class and insert the character

+[% inc file="editor_insert.py" keep="insert" %]

+-   We can now edit the buffer

 ## Exercises {: #editor-exercises}